 A North American contract with Arts & Crafts followed several months later, and Los Campesinos! expanded their catalog that summer by issuing recordings on both labels, including a second single from Wichita and an EP from Arts & Crafts titled Sticking Fingers into Sockets.
 The full-length Hold on Now, Youngster... followed in early 2008.
 After a long tour that took up much of the year (and included a stop in Seattle to record new songs), Los Campesinos! issued their second album, We Are Beautiful, We Are Doomed, in November.
 Another round of touring followed, including the band's first performance in South America.
 By early 2009, though, Los Campesinos! had decamped to Connecticut to record another album, Romance Is Boring, which arrived in early 2010.

 During the recording of the album, Aleksandra left the band to be replaced later in the year by Gareth's sister Kim.
 At this time Rob was added to Los Campesinos! as well, adding extra instruments to their live show.
 The lineup merry-go-round spun again in June of 2010 when drummer Ollie was asked to leave, and the band's merch guy Jason took over.
 At this time, an EP titled All's Well That Ends, featuring new versions of songs from Romance Is Boring, was released.
 The revamped band headed to Spain to record its fourth album, again using producer John Goodmanson.
 Hello Sadness was released in November of 2011.
 Just one month before it came out, violinist Harriet announced she was leaving the band to resume her studies.
 Bassist Ellen was the next to split; she left in late 2012 to pursue other avenues.
 The remaining members of the group went back to work with Goodmanson on their next record.
-Their fifth record, No Blues, was released by Wichita and Turnstile in late 2013.~ Kenyon Hopkin, Rovi
+Their fifth record, No Blues, was released by Wichita and Turnstile in late 2013.
+After laying low for most of 2014, the group returned just in time for the holidays with their EP, A Los Campesinos!
+Christmas. ~ Kenyon Hopkin, Rovi